bcgov/design-research-guide/docs/analysis.md

 As a group, discuss if there are any actions you want to take.
 Write these on sticky notes in another colour.
 Add them to the relevant group on your affinity map.
 Actions might include

 - New design ideas to work on
-- New questions to include in user research
+- New questions to include in design research
 - Things you want to change in a prototype and test in another research session
 - New user stories to add to the product backlog
 - New details you need to add to an existing user story